Webinar On Demand: Managing the Symptoms of Ovarian Cancer with Palliative Care

 Treatments for ovarian cancer vary based on the stage of the disease, but often include surgery and aggressive chemotherapy – which often come with a host of distressing side effects.
 Palliative care can relieve pain and other symptoms, help you stay out of the hospital and the emergency department, and reduce unnecessary tests and procedures.
 Your palliative care team can recommend a number of anti-nausea treatments, for example, and can help you with dietary changes to ease the discomfort of bloating.
 Your palliative care team will also ensure that you and your family have the emotional support you need.
 Some studies indicate that people who receive palliative care feel better and often live longer too.

-You can learn more about palliative care for ovarian cancer by signing up for a live webinar on May 22 (6pm EDT) where you can ask questions, hosted by the Ovarian Cancer Research Alliance; and watching this webinar on GetPalliativeCare.org.
+You can learn more about palliative care for ovarian cancer by watching this webinar, hosted by the Ovarian Cancer Research Alliance; and this webinar on GetPalliativeCare.org.
 You can also listen to this podcast featuring a first-hand story about how palliative care restored one woman’s quality of life in many ways.

 If you are living with ovarian cancer, ask your doctor about a palliative care referral – the earlier, the better.
 Palliative care is available in most hospitals and it is growing quickly in outpatient clinics.
 In some areas, palliative care teams are available for home visits.
 You can also search this Provider Directory for palliative care resources in your area.